FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dns_recordset_v2.md

 The following arguments are supported:

 * `region` - (Optional, ForceNew) The region in which to create the DNS record set.
   If omitted, the `region` argument of the provider is used.
+  Changing this creates a new DNS record set.

 * `zone_id` - (Required, ForceNew) The ID of the zone in which to create the record set.
+  Changing this creates a new DNS record set.

 * `name` - (Required, ForceNew) The name of the record set.
 Note the `.` at the end of the name.
+  Changing this creates a new DNS record set.

 * `type` - (Required, ForceNew) The type of record set.
 The options include `A`, `AAAA`, `MX`, `CNAME`, `TXT`, `NS`, `SRV`, `CAA`, and `PTR`.
+  Changing this creates a new DNS record set.

 * `records` - (Required) An array of DNS records.